ryanbakker/python-intro/ml_intro/notes.md

 points to be incorrectly categorized, and thus a very low accuracy for predicting.
 To help resolve this, we can use a kernel (function) to add a dimension to a dataset.
 By mapping the data to a higher-dimensional space, we can separate the points where is can be easier to use a hyperplane.

+## Unsupervised Machine Learning Algorithms

+Algorithms that analyse and model datasets without labeled data.
+This is to discover hidden patterns, structures, or relationships within the dataset independently.
+This is ideal for datasets with a lack of labels, or for discovery of unknown patterns and relationships.

+### K-Means Clustering Algorithm

+The K represents how many clusters in an output.
+With a various amount of clusters, it is important to correctly implement centroids that will be used as a sort of index that can be referenced for assigning each data point to the correct cluster.
+The centroids a first given random positions in the dataset, with an evenly distributed divide being determined between.
+The data points are then assigned their cluster based on this division.
+The centroid is then repositioned to be in the average location of it's clusters data points.

+The steps are then followed again by evenly dividing the clusters based on the new positions of the centroids.
+Reassigning the datapoints based on their position in relation to the division.
+This is followed by once again repositioning the centroids, dividing, and reassigning.
+Being repeated until after each revision data points are no longer needed to be reassigned to a different cluster.

+### K-Means Clustering Limiations

+The algorithm can become extremely computationally heavy very quickly.
+This is because depending on centroid, feature, and data point amounts.
+As each amount increases the calculations needed to determine which cluster should be assigned for each datapoint is compounded.